Cut through the urban palette

 A colour audit No 3: Japan THAT ORANGE!

 Navy blue and white are the ‘black’ of Japan.
 That is what I have heard since I was but a wee chick.
 But WHAT ABOUT THAT ORANGE!!!!
 On a recent adventure in Japan, mainly Tokyo, we aimed our focus and cameras at Kyoto for a short while.
 The fact that this incredible orange covers all the beautiful architecture of this ancient place made me want to come back, and immerse myself in this iridescent hue.
-Japan has the most incredible understanding of colour and the how and when to use it.
-Orange is the colour of courage and the Japanese use of colour is always courageous and inspired.

 A colour audit No.2: Tokyo GREENTEAGREEN

 Tokyo is one of the world’s great megacities.
 Full of contemporary and not so contemporary buildings and roads ways and overpasses, and urban railway lines, and electrical overhead wires, and all the other elements that makes up one of these huge, modernist grey landscapes.
-But there is green too.
-In the forests, meadows and parks.
-It is a city full of nature, just hiding behind something man made.

 A colour audit No.1: Tokyo OLD AND NEW